 Speaking of picking up poop on walks, this gadget from Amazon (almost always under $5) makes dealing with poop on walks SO MUCH easier.

 Here’s the thing about dealing with dog poop...
-It’s gross, most of the pooper scoopers they sell in the store don’t always work all that well, and they’re expensive!
+It’s gross, most of the pooper scoopers they sell in the store don’t always work all that well or break easily and they’re expensive!
+(I’ve bought and fixed several over the years so I’m with you!)

-I have a friend who cannot find commercial pooper scoopers that work effectively for what her dog leaves behind.
+Case in point: I have a dear friend who is owned by a rather large Great Dane and she cannot find a commercial pooper scooper that works effectively for what her dog leaves behind.
+I feel for her and others who have to pick up those particular droppings.

-So, I have a great solution to making a pooper scooper that works for big dogs, small dogs, in grass and on rocks.
+So, with that in mind, I found a great solution to making a pooper scooper that WORKS for big dogs, small dogs, in the grass, and on rocks.
 And it’s EASY.

 Instructions: DIY Pooper Scooper

-- Two sturdy plastic laundry detergent bottle with lids.
+- Two sturdy plastic laundry detergent bottles with lids.

 - Cutting blade: serrated knife, carpet blade, or heavy duty scissors – you’ll need something strong here.